 The basic concept behind drug treatment courts involves a dramatic intervention by the court in cooperation with an entire team, including the defense, prosecution, treatment, education, and law enforcement.
 In return for a promise of a reduced sentence, appropriate non-violent addicted offenders are given the option of entering voluntarily into court-supervised treatment for their addiction.
 In the Eighth Judicial District, many of the city and local town and family courts house drug treatment courts.

 The New York State Unified Court System has developed a number of ADR programs in the courts at every level for different types of cases throughout the state.
 Alternative Dispute Resolution represents a variety of processes through which potential litigants may resolve disputes as an alternative to litigation.

 Erie County offers neutral evaluation, mediation, arbitration and summary jury trial for non-matrimonial civil cases through its ADR Program.
 Cases are referred to the program by court order with a 45 day stay of proceedings.
 No referrals are permitted to interfere with existing trial dates.

 The majority of cases in the program are referred to neutral evaluation at the present time.
-William Gersten, Esq., a court-employed neutral evaluator, meets with the parties and their counsel both in joint session as well as private caucus to hear presentations, offer opinions on their claims and explore settlement options.
+Neutral evaluators meet with the parties and their counsel both in joint session as well as private caucus to hear presentations, offer opinions on their claims and explore settlement options.
 The court also maintains a general roster of experienced attorney and non-attorney mediators from which parties may choose to assist them in achieving resolution.
 In mediation, parties are required to sign consent to mediate and confidentiality agreements.